Is it bad to eat before you have practice or a game in basketball?

 - It usually takes about three or four hours to digest a moderate sized meal and about one or two hours to process a light snack (these numbers depend a lot on the type of food you're eating, not to mention your very own metabolic rate).
 It's a good idea to allow some time for digestion prior to any strenuous activity.

 - If you have practice or a game late in the afternoon, eat breakfast and lunch.
 Include plenty of complex carbohydrates, such as whole grain cereals, fruit, and vegetables.
-These replace muscle glycogen (the body's storage form of carbohydrates), and are important, especially if you exercise every day.
+These replace muscle glycogen (the body's storage form of carbohydrates), and are essential, especially if you exercise every day.
 Without replacing glycogen, your muscles will feel weak and performance may suffer.

 - Remember to keep well hydrated.
 Our muscles are approximately 70 percent water and dehydrated muscles perform poorly, too.
 Drink water throughout the day.